Rajesh-Reddy1/Product-scrapper/README.md

   `Basic knowledge of HTML and CSS

  How to Run
- - go to Product-Crawler folder
+ - go to Product-scrapper/src folder
  - run the main.py
  - enter the product name in terminal
  - it gives html webpage with results